concentricsky/android-viewer-for-khan-academy/README.md

 # Viewer for Khan Academy

+Viewer for Khan Academy was developed by [Concentric Sky](http://www.concentricsky.com) in Eugene Oregon free of charge.
+Concentric Sky develops educational software solutions for companies and organizations like Cengage Learning, Encyclopedia Britannica, National Geographic, and Junyo.
+Education is in our roots, and we felt like building Viewer for Khan Academy (and open sourcing it) was an opportunity to give back to the world.
+Enjoy.

 This repository contains the source code for the Viewer for Khan Academy Android app available from [Google Play](https://play.google.com/store/apps/details?id=com.concentricsky.android.khan) and the [Amazon Appstore](http://www.amazon.com/Viewer-Academy-Kindle-Tablet-Edition/dp/B00ARP009Y/).

 Please see the [issues](https://github.com/concentricsky/android-viewer-for-khan-academy/issues) section